cristinae/WikiTailor/lump/lump-aq-wikilink/README.md

 -------

-This project includes classes to access configuration data of the database, to get connected to the MySQL Wikipedias databases and manage the connexion.
+This project includes classes to access configuration data of the database, to get connected to the MySQL Wikipedias databases and manage the connection.
+Includes an interface to the JWPL library, as well as constants related to the languages identifiers and Wikipedia-related keywords (e.g. naming of images and categories).
 General methods to query the database are also included here.

 SUBPROJECTS
 -----------

-config includes the class to access the Wikipedia-db-related configuration
+config - includes the class to access the Wikipedia-db-related configuration

-connexion includes a class to manage the connexion with the MySQL database
+connection - includes a class to manage the connection with the MySQL database

-jwpl includes methods to initialise the database
+jwpl - includes methods to initialise the database and the language-dependant keywords associated to Wikipedia

 DEPENDENCIES
 ------------

-This project does not depend on any non-standard library.
+THIRDPARTIES:

+jwpl 0.9.2 is used for accessing the Wikipedia contents